 - Since manure lagoons or piles are unnecessary, there's no pathogen runoff that pollutes the water system or stinks up the air

-The choice is clear – 100% grass-fed/finished meat is the environmentally conscience way to eat.
+The choice is clear – 100% grass-fed/finished meat is the environmentally conscious way to eat.

 Feel good about the meat you eat.